 8. Galway, Ireland: For food festivals

 If you’re thinking of travelling to Europe in September, Ireland might not be the obvious choice.
-But trust me, if you love food festivals and food, you’re gonna love Galway in September.
+But trust me, if you love food festivals and stuffing your face, you’re gonna love Galway in September.
 Galway’s Oyster Festival is home to a buzzing foodie scene.
-The Mardi Gras Gala Dinner also takes place in the Latin quarters of the city.
 Plus you’ve got plenty of wine, chocolate, and sunny summer days to keep you company.
 What more could you ask for?

 9. Amsterdam, Netherlands: For fall foliage